cqfn/uast/README.md

 > Here and below, it is assumed that the name of the executable file is `uast.jar`.

-In the CLI mode, the project performs transformation of initial ASTs into UAST: it loads a file with a source code in a general-purpose programming language, parses it with a third-party parser and adapts the result into the unified format.
+In the CLI mode, the project performs transformation of initial ASTs into UAST: it loads a file with source code in a general-purpose programming language, parses it with a third-party parser and adapts the result into the unified format.

 Syntax: